Moldova, Cobani October 2018

 Vasile lives all alone in a tiny damp house.
 He cannot move around on his own and mostly sleeps.
 Rats run around under the bed.
 Victor tells me to my horror one day a rat bit off one of Vasile’s ears.

-Then there are Varvara 89 and Lidia 88 as well as Ion 88, who all live on their own and just cannot look after themselves anymore.
+and just cannot look after themselves anymore.
 Varvara suffered a lot in Soviet times and is permanently in a lot of pain.

 After the round, we return to the social center to have a quick lunch in the center’s kitchen.
 We eat the same food as we just distributed.